rampratapyadav/local-ai-coder/notes/advanced-agentic-features.md

 '''
 ### 5. Self-Correction (Initial Implementation)
 *   **Implemented:** The agent can now handle errors during plan execution.
 When a tool fails, the agent is prompted to create a new plan to recover from the error.
 This is achieved through the `handleToolError` function, which provides the AI with the context of the failure and asks for a new plan.
-*   **Current Status:** The implementation is focused on re-planning.
-The AI can create a new plan to overcome the error, but it does not yet have the ability to retry a failed step or adjust its strategy in more complex ways.

 '''
 ### 6. Sophisticated Context Management